biosustain/AutoFlow-HTC/README.md

 ``tecan_od_analyzer --bioshaker``       Splits the visualization of the growth rate plots according to the bioshaker and colors them by species.

-``tecan_od_analyser --bioshakercolor``  Splits the visualization of the growth rate plots according to species and colors by bioshaker.
+``tecan_od_analyser --bioshakercolor``  Splits the visualization of the growth rate plots according to species and does not color them by bioshaker.

 ``tecan_od_analyser --interpolationplot``  Outputs Growth rate curves instead of scatter plots.